 Departments or advisors may require submission of a printed copy of every thesis and dissertation.
 Often, students also desire printed copies to keep or share with loved ones.
 You can order bound copies of your work through UMI as part of the electronic submission process, but you do not have to order through UMI and use their binding service.
 Additional printing and/or binding services are offered by the firms listed below.

 Directly submit your PDF or a paper copy of your thesis or dissertation to a binding service.
 Be sure to read their instructions and submit information as requested.
 If you submit an electronic thesis or dissertation, the binder will print it on acid free paper and bind and stamp it to your specifications.
 Finished, bound volumes will be mailed directly to you.
 You may pay by credit card or arrange in advance to pay by check or money order.

 Commercial Binders Offering Thesis and Dissertation Services

+The KU Libraries recommend the following binders that can bind hard-cover or soft-cover copies of your thesis or dissertation and additionally offer print-from-electronic file services.
 These binders follow the ANSI/NISO Library Binding standard, ensuring volumes that are sturdy, durable and flexible.
-Information about the Library Binding standard and additional companies that follow the ANSI/NISO standard and that may suit your bookbinding needs are listed at the Library Binding Institute.
+You can find more information about the Library Binding Standard and a list of compliant companies that may suit your bookbinding needs at the Library Binding Institute.